akash-dewangan03/Mistral-AI/README.md

 # Mistral-AI
-Basis Integration for handling requests and responses using Mistral AI API key along with LiteLLM
+Basic Integration for handling requests and responses using Mistral AI API key along with LiteLLM